Capabilities

 • A team of national laboratory experts with a depth and breadth of knowledge in energy systems integration and clean energy innovation at the leading edge nationally and internationally

-• Emulation ability at a scale unlike any other so researchers can validate clean energy technologies with higher confidence.
+• A Virtual Emulation Environment that allows for emulation at a scale unlike any other and validation of clean energy technologies with higher confidence

 These research capabilities can prepare us for the power systems of the future by emulating the world outside, and upcoming partnerships will show what is really possible with ARIES and expand the system boundary beyond the grid.